 IMPORTANT SAFETY INFORMATION

-Noncutaneous Malignancies: Monitor patients closely for signs or symptoms of noncutaneous malignancies.
+Monitor patients closely for signs or symptoms of noncutaneous malignancies.
 Permanently discontinue TAFINLAR for monomeric G protein (RAS)-mutation–positive noncutaneous malignancies.
-No dose modification of MEKINIST is required for patients who develop noncutaneous malignancies.

-Tumor Promotion in BRAF Wild-type Melanoma and NSCLC.
+Tumor Promotion in BRAF Wild-type Tumors.
 Increased cell proliferation can occur with BRAF inhibitors.
 Confirm evidence of BRAF V600E or V600K mutation status prior to initiation of therapy.

 Hemorrhage.
 Major hemorrhagic events, sometimes fatal, can occur in patients receiving TAFINLAR and MEKINIST.
 Monitor for signs and symptoms of bleeding.
 Permanently discontinue TAFINLAR and MEKINIST for all grade 4 hemorrhagic events and for any persistent grade 3 hemorrhagic events.
 Withhold therapy for grade 3 hemorrhagic events; if improved, resume at the next lower dose level.